 Whilst it doesn’t just happen during the winter months, you might be noticing it more.
 The fogging of your glasses and goggles can cause a serious problem during your shooting activities.
-Here’s what you can do about it.

 What causes fogging?